aravraje/aws-url-shortener/README.md

 # AWS URL Shortener

-This is a simple URL shortening/unshortening solution built using AWS Services.
+This is a simple, serverless URL shortening/unshortening solution built using AWS Services.
 The UI for the solution is hosted on S3 and served via CloudFront.
 The shortening/unshortening is done via API Gateway backed by a custom Lambda function.
 DynamoDB is used for storing the URLs as well as to keep track of an atomic counter used for generating the short URLs.

 ## Architecture